femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

   repeated bytes encrypted_response = 5;
 }

-// PatitionBundaries represents the beginning hash values for the partition
+// PartitionBoundaries represents the beginning hash values for the partition
 // boundaries for a single shard.

-message PatitionBundaries {
+message PartitionBoundaries {
   // The hash values of the partition boundaries. repeated string boundary = 1;
 }